lockemind/angularjs-info-resources/angular-style-guide.md

 ###Accessible Members Up Top
 Expose the callable members of the service (its interface) at the top, using a technique derived from the Revealing Module Pattern.

+###Function Declarations to Hide Implementation Details
+Use function declarations to hide implementation details.
+Keep your accessible members of the factory up top.
+Point those to function declarations that appears later in the file.

+##Data Services
+###Separate Data Calls
+Refactor logic for making data operations and interacting with data to a factory.
+Make data services responsible for XHR calls, local storage, stashing in memory, or any other data operations.

+###Return a Promise from Data Calls
+When calling a data service that returns a promise such as $http, return a promise in your calling function too.

+##Directives
+###Limit 1 Per File
+Create one directive per file.
+Name the file for the directive.